 Set up a table outside of the Student Union or dining hall, before an athletic event, or in another busy area to invite students to sign the pledge.
-Reward students who sign the pledge with a GORDIEIaptop sticker to remind them of the PUBS signs.
+Reward students who sign the pledge with a PUBS laptop sticker to remind them of the PUBS signs.

 Don't forget to use social media to your advantage!
 Ask students to use the hashtag #PledgeToCheck and to share why they will choose to intervene in an alcohol emergency and not be a passive bystander.
+You can find additional post ideas and resources located in the Gordie Center's National Gordie Day Social Media Playbook.

-The Pledge to Check: (www.gordie.org/take-the-pledge)
+Pledge to Check: (www.gordie.org/take-the-pledge)

-I recognize that alcohol can cause serious harm, even death, as a result of over consumption.
+I recognize that alcohol can cause serious harm, even death, as a result of overconsumption.